 The past, present, and future are all parts of our time doing things in our lives.
-Most of the time, a lot of people think more of the past or future time periods.
-Nowadays, it's even easier for people to worry about the future due to the lingering uncertainty in our world today.
+Most of the time, a lot of people think more of the past or future periods.
+Nowadays, it's even more accessible for people to worry about the future due to the lingering uncertainty in our world today.
 The pandemic, lockdowns, and economic difficulties made many people more worried about their future.
 It also causes many to ruminate more about the past when things are better and happier.
 All of these are making people more prone to depression and stress, leading to other ailments.

 2. Learn to move on

-All of us experience some bad things in the past.
+All of us have experienced some terrible things in the past.
 We can always mourn for the past, but we can't stay in funeral mode all the time.
 If somebody hurt you in the past, try to forgive the person no matter how hard it is to do.
 If you can't forgive, then just let go of the person who hurt you in your mind and move on.
 It's not easy, but continuing to hold on to past hurts can affect our minds and prevent us from enjoying the present moment.
-If a past failure or bad decision is what's chaining us down, move on and formulate an action plan to do better so that when the same circumstance happens again, you will do better.
+If a past failure or wrong decision is what's chaining us down, move on and formulate an action plan to do better so that when the same circumstance happens again, you will do better.

 3. Do something fulfilling

-We keep on worrying about the future or thinking about the past because we might not be doing something interesting or fulfilling to us in the present.
+We keep on worrying about the future or thinking about the past because we might not be doing something exciting or fulfilling to us in the present.
 It could be because our job is so repetitive and boring so we hate it.
 We then spend our workdays having more thoughts about the future, like when is the next payday, how many more hours before the end of the workday, when's break time, etc. If you notice yourself doing this almost every day, it's time to find a new job or career that will give you happiness and fulfillment.